drshahriaz/API/README.md

 # lean
-This Repo contains the files for MLOps EngineerTech Challenge
+This Repo contains the files for  creating Machine learning API